 How to write your college app essay can feel like an unfathomable mystery.
 Which Common App essay prompt to pick?
 Where to start?
 What do colleges want to know?
 How to stand out?

-As a novelist, journalist, editor and longtime writing coach, I help students convey who they are in their college app essays.
+As a novelist, journalist, editor and longtime writing coach, I help students convey who they are in their Common App and other application essays.
 They come to me with their accomplishments and ambitions — and we go from there.
 I give them a series of focused sessions, clear assignments, and on-screen time together.
 They learn writing and editing techniques and ways to translate their interests and their uniqueness to the page.

 I do not have assistants reading student work, and I take only enough clients that I can give each one my full attention.